-However, if you purchase a mattress with an adjustable base, the mattress should come with a sleep trial.
+However, if you purchase an adjustable bed and mattress combo, the mattress should come with a sleep trial.
 If you find the mattress uncomfortable after breaking it in, you should be able to return it for a full refund.

 White Glove Delivery

 Most companies offer free shipping on an adjustable base, but many also offer white glove delivery as an included feature or an add-on service.
 If you choose white glove delivery, a team of professionals will not only deliver your base but unbox it, set it up, and remove all packaging.
 They will also haul away your old mattress if you ordered a new one.